GuildCrafts/web-development-js/.github/ISSUE_TEMPLATE.md

 ## Specifications

 _List of specifications (specs) for the completed goal.
-These are declarative sentences (statements) describing some quality or behavior of the final product._
+These are declarative sentences (statements) describing a feature of the final product._

-- [ ] Spec One.
+- [ ] Spec one.
-- [ ] Spec Two.
+- [ ] Spec two.
-- [ ] Spec Three.
+- [ ] Spec three.

 ### Required

 _Do not remove these specs - they are required for all goals_.

 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

+## Quality Rubric

+_What are some appropriate quality objectives for this goal?
+These are statements about the internal characteristics of the product that demonstrate fine design and craftspersonship, not its external features._

+- Quality rubric one: point value
+- Quality rubric two: point value
+- Quality rubric three: point value

 ---